dylsteck/farcasterkit/README.md

-# FarcasterKit
+# Farcaster Kit

-Typesafe TypeScript library for interacting with Farcaster's Snapchain HTTP API and Optimism contracts.
+Typesafe TypeScript library for interacting with [Farcaster](https://farcaster.xyz)'s Snapchain HTTP API and Optimism contracts.

 ## Overview

-FarcasterKit provides a set of lightweight, performant, and type-safe TypeScript utilities for building Farcaster applications.
+Farcaster Kit provides a set of lightweight, performant, and type-safe TypeScript utilities for building Farcaster applications.
 It offers:

 - **HTTP Client** – Access all Snapchain REST endpoints with full type safety
 - **Contract Helpers** – Read and write to Farcaster contracts on Optimism